 The best way to take control of your money is through budgeting.
 Understanding where money is being spent in your household is essential.
 Budgeting can help you keep on top of all your bills and encourages you to put money towards future family goals and save.
 With the excitement of holiday season, it can be easy to overspend in unnecessary ways.
 Here are some of my family household budgeting ideas to help you save money over Christmas, as well as general tips and tools to budget and save your money.

-I’M WAS ON THE NEWS!
+I WAS ON THE NEWS!
 I shared some budget tips on Brisbane Channel 9 6pm news!
-For those that don’t live in QLD and may miss it, you can view the segment here.
-They called me ‘Australia’s newest budgeting guru’!!
+For those that don’t live in QLD and may have missed it, you can view the segment here.
+They called me ‘Australia’s newest budgeting guru’ – woohoo!!

 FAMILY BUDGET TIPS